deankoch/snapKrig/README.md

 # Coming soon

-A CRAN submission is forthcoming.
+A CRAN submission is coming up soon.
 For now you can install the package using devtools and try out the [Meuse River vignette](https://github.com/deankoch/blitzKrig/blob/master/vignettes/meuse_vignette.md).
 An paper introducing `blitzKrig` has also been drafted for submission to the R Journal around the same time.